asteria-project/asteria/documentation/getting-started.md

 Each process is initialized individually by using specific process config object.

-The Ouranos framework ships with several process sets that allow developer to build various kind of applications.
+The Ouranos framework ships with several different process sets that allow developer to build various kind of applications.

 ### Declare new process

-The `Ouranos` class provides a convenient static method for creating and initializing an new process instance:
+The `Ouranos` class provides a convenient static builder for creating and initializing new process instances:

 ```javascript
 import {Ouranos, FileReaderProcess, FileReaderConfig} from 'asteria-ouranos';